Our Residents and Graduates

 The residents at Providence Oregon Family Medicine Residency work closely in a team environment to ensure that each resident has a positive learning experience.
 Our residents come from a wide variety of backgrounds, and each brings a unique perspective to their residency experience.

 Message from the Chief Residents

-As chiefs for the 2015-2016 academic year, we welcome you.
-We are proud to represent a dynamic and diverse group of residents, faculty and clinical staff in a residency program that is at the forefront in the medical home.
+As Chiefs for the 2016-2017 academic year, we welcome you to our website!
+We are proud to represent a dynamic group of residents, faculty and clinical staff in a residency program that is at the forefront in of the patient-centered medical home.
 Providence Oregon Family Medicine has exceeded our expectations – working in a community-based setting allows for collegial and personal interactions, and at the same time we have access to the benefits of a larger health system.

-We look forward to meeting you and becoming part of how you successfully complete residency, and achieve your professional goals.
+We look forward to meeting you and joining you as colleagues on your own journey.

 Valerie and Elyssa